prest/prest-example/custom-middlewares/README.md

 To run extending framework example with local database configure the following environment variables

-In this example we desabled the JWT with the `PREST_JWT_DEFAULT=false` environment variable.
+In this example we disabled the JWT with the `PREST_JWT_DEFAULT=false` environment variable.

 ```console
 export PREST_PG_USER=user_name